charles-p-howe/goquery/readme.md

 	Dest(&dest).
 	Fetch()

-//finally you can query agains transactions, and can optionally panic on err err:=store.Select().
+//finally you can query against transactions, and can optionally panic on err err:=store.Select().
 	Dataset(myTable).
 	Tx(&tx) //transaction reference